Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 \subsection{Mean-Field Population Dynamics}

 We now proceed to the mean-field limit $M\rightarrow\infty$.
-Because the agents are homogeneous with respect to their inventory dynamics, wealth dynamics, and performance criteria, it is expected in equilibrium that they will employ Markov strategies with the same feedback form.
-Thus, we may consider a representative agent for all subsequent computations which allows us to suppress the index $i$ from all quantities.
-Suppose a representative agent chooses their spread according to the function $f$ such that
+Because the agents are homogeneous with respect to their inventory dynamics, wealth dynamics, and performance criteria, it is expected in equilibrium that they will employ Markov strategies with the same feedback form.\footnote{As mentioned previously, the restriction to Markov strategies generally does not reduce performance.
+See \cite{oksendal2007applied}.} Thus, we may consider a representative agent for all subsequent computations which allows us to suppress the index $i$ from all quantities.
+Suppose all agents choose their spread process $\delta^f=(\delta^f_t)_{t\in[0,T]}$ according to the function $f$, continuous in its first argument, such that